 - Click Kafka connection.

 The Kafka connection page opens.
 You can expand or collapse the metadata fields (to mark it as a favorite, add labels, or write a description) by clicking the gray + or -.

 - Enter a name for your connection at the top of the page, and save your settings.

 Configuring the Kafka Connection in BlueConic

 To set up a connection between BlueConic and Kafka, you need to add your Kafka account credentials you're connecting to.
-Then you create at least one import or export goal, turn the connection on, and either schedule or run the connection.
+Then you create at least one import goal, turn the connection on, and either schedule or run the connection.
 Contact your Kafka account team for the information to enter in the steps outlined below.

 Setting up a Kafka connection in BlueConic

 - Select Set up and run in the left panel.